 Principle Two: Understanding Shareholder Needs and Expectations

-The Board recognises the need to maintain communication with our shareholders and this is led by the Executive Directors (Michael Rowan and Richard Spinks).
+The Board recognises the need to maintain communication with our shareholders and this is led by the Executive Directors (Michael Rowan and Antonio Esposito).
 Institutional shareholders and analysts have the opportunity to discuss issues and provide feedback at meetings with the Company.
 In addition, all shareholders are encouraged to attend the Company’s Annual General Meeting and any other General Meetings that are held throughout the year.

 All of the Company’s regulatoryannouncements are uploaded to the Regulatory News section of the Company's website to ensure that shareholders receive price-sensitive information as soon as the market does.